 This program is eligible for Canada-Alberta Job Grant funding.

-As a student in this full-time, fast-track 34-week PPD certificate program, you will gain practical skills in the latest software and drafting techniques in the process piping industry.
+As a student in this full-time, fast-track 34-week Process Piping Drafting (PPD) certificate program, you will gain practical skills in the latest software and drafting techniques in the process piping industry.
 We work closely with industry leaders to ensure that what you're learning today directly applies to your career tomorrow.

 In the PPD program, we aid in your success through expert instruction, small class sizes and a personalized approach.
 You'll benefit from the first-hand knowledge of our instructors who bring a wealth of experience within various sectors in the piping industry to the classroom.

 Graduates of the SAIT PPD program are highly sought after.
-With an industry-recognized PPD certificate, you'll be qualified to start an exciting career as a Junior Drafter.
-Graduates work in energy resources, government, post-secondary education institutions, municipal, water treatment, hospitality, and construction, to name a few industries. (see Your Career section below for more opportunities).
+With an industry-recognized PPD certificate, you'll be qualified to start an exciting career as a junior drafter.
+Graduates work in energy resources, government, post-secondary education institutions, municipal, water treatment, hospitality and construction, to name a few industries.

 There are two intakes per year commencing in September and January.
 The program accepts 36 students per intake.